I’m a true believer in karma. You get what you give, whether it’s bad or good.

 Sir, yes Sir!

-- Answer any questions that arise.
 (Can I eat that?
 No, Sparta, that’s my kitten.
-Sir, yes Sir!).
+Sir, yes Sir!)

 Since integrating the kitten into the Pack, I’ve discovered that kittens are very annoying.
 Pixel is constantly pestering Orion (who simply snaps and backs the kitten off, teaching Pixel appropriate behaviors under my watchful eye).
 Sometimes they play, sometimes they don’t.
 My other cat, Echo, tries to be indulgent with the kitten, but yeah, same thing.
 It usually ends with Echo smacking Pixel, and Pixel realizing he needs to tone down his behavior.
 Everyone in the house is Piloting Pixel.

 Except Sparta.
 One time she put her nose a little to rudely into the kitten’s derriere, and Pixel didn’t like it.
-He turned around and smacked Sparta.
+He turned around and smacked Sparta on the nose.
 Sparta is now cowed by Pixel, and gives him plenty of room.
 My 100 lb. rottie/shep has been Piloted by a 3 lb kitten.